 By Kimberly Yavorski

 We’re grownups, and even we fall for the illusion of Facebook perfection.
-We tend to look up people we knew in high school and see what they are doing now.
-We watch with envy as they take vacations to exotic locales and post pictures in fabulous clothes, driving expensive new cars.
-We read about their wonderful marriages, their polite, accomplished children and their awesome jobs.
-And then we look at our own imperfect lives, and compare them, often unfavorably.
+Searching for people we knew in high school, we spend time checking out their family.
+Vacations to exotic locales.
+Fabulous clothes.
+Expensive new cars.
+Of course, they have wonderful marriages, polite and accomplished children, and awesome jobs.
+Then we look at our own imperfect lives, and compare them, often unfavorably.

 Facebook Is Not Real Life

 Now think of your college-bound teenagers.
 Though they probably know more about social media than you do, they are also more influenced by it.
-This shapes their expectations of college life.
+Social media shapes their expectations of college life.
 In some ways, they have a much better sense of what to expect than we did.

 With these new friendships, your child’s world will be opened to many new influences.
 Most colleges pull students from a wide area, many from the entire country and maybe even the world.
 In some ways, social media is helpful in bringing these students together, as there is almost a guarantee of having friends before setting foot on campus.